Faculty & Staff Directory

 Ladny, Roshni (Ph.D.)

-Program Coordinator/Assistant Professor, Criminal Justice
+Program Coordinator Criminal Justice MS/Assistant Professor, Criminal Justice

 Department of Justice Studies